List of accolades received by Hayao Miyazaki: The Castle of Cagliostro

 The Castle of Cagliostro was released in Japan on December 15, 1979.

 Nausicaä of the Valley of the Wind

 Nausicaä of the Valley of the Wind was released on March 11, 1984.
 It grossed ¥1.48 billion at the box office, and made an additional ¥742 million in distribution income.

 Laputa: Castle in the Sky

 Laputa: Castle in the Sky was released on August 2, 1986.
-It was the highest-grossing animation film of the year in Japan.

 My Neighbor Totoro

 My Neighbor Totoro was released on April 16, 1988.
 While it was commercially unsuccessful at the box office, merchandising was successful, and it received critical acclaim.

 Kiki's Delivery Service

 Kiki's Delivery Service premiered on July 29, 1989.
 It earned ¥2.15 billion at the box office, and was the highest-grossing film in Japan in 1989.

 Porco Rosso

 Porco Rosso was released on July 18, 1992.
-The film was critically and commercially successful, remaining the highest-grossing animated film in Japan for several years.
+The film was commercially successful and remained one of the highest-grossing films in Japan for several years.